nexmo-community/health-coaching-app/README.md

 npm run test
 ```

-For detailed explanation on how things work, checkout the [CLI Readme](https://github.com/developit/preact-cli/blob/master/README.md).
+For a detailed explanation on Preact CLI works, checkout the [Readme](https://github.com/developit/preact-cli/blob/master/README.md).

 ### How to setup Netlify CMS

-- Deploy on netlify using the CLI or the Netlify bot for [github](https://app.netlify.com/start).
+- Deploy on Netlify using the CLI or the Netlify bot for [github](https://app.netlify.com/start).

 - Enable Git gateway https://docs.netlify.com/visitor-access/git-gateway/.